jbhopkins/bioxtasraw/docs/source/install.rst

 .. _install:

 RAW can be downloaded from `sourceforge <https://sourceforge.net/projects/bioxtasraw/>`_.
-There are prebuilt installers for windows (.msi) and mac (.dmg).
-Installation on Linux requires building from source.
+There are prebuilt installers for windows (.msi), mac (.dmg), and Debian/Ubuntu (.deb).
+Installation on other Linux distributions requires building from source.

 .. raw:: html